 I recently stumbled across a variation of baseball that is popular at family reunions, as it doesn’t require all players to have a ball glove, can use a tennis ball, and can be played one-handed (because I hear some people like to have a beverage in one hand while they play?)
 The game is called Rounders.
 If you are the ‘follow the rules’ type, Wikipedia has a great explanation of the games, but you could also check out the video posted on our Facebook page for a more relaxed version of Rounders.

 If you want to get a little more creative (or as my family likes to call it, ‘carried away’), you could take a look at your #YQLChallenge passport to see what you can make work for your reunion.
-I like the scavenger hunt, which can be personalized to fit your surroundings, the requisite water-balloon fight, or the one I’ve been itching to try; DIY Ninja Warrior obstacle course (if you are not sure what that means, visit our website lethbridge2017.ca or let google fill you in).
+I like the scavenger hunt, which can be personalized to fit your surroundings, the requisite water-balloon fight, or the one I’ve been itching to try; DIY Ninja Warrior obstacle course (if you are not sure what that means, let google fill you in).
 With the DIY Ninja Warrior, you can incorporate so many things, like balancing, balls, hula hoops, bean bags, exercise balls, hopscotch, jump rope, parkour, (double backflip gainer, anyone?), standing long jump, noodles and even trampoline.